Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 **Summarizing Results**

 Previous steps also generate a .csv file that contains timing data of LLSC, GenSym, and KLEE.
-We then summarize the results into a table by running:
+We then summarize the results and calculate the speedups into a table by running:

 ```
 # cd /icse23/icse23-artifact-evaluation/table1
-# bash show_table1.py
+# python3 show_table1.py
 ```

 ### RQ2